-Before you print a file on a UNIX system, you may want to reformat it to adjust the margins, highlight some words, and so on.
-Most files can also be printed without reformatting, but the raw printout may not look quite as nice.
+Before you print a file on a Unix system, you may want to reformat it to adjust the margins, highlight some words, and so on.
+Most files can also be printed without reformatting, but the raw printout may not be that appealing.

-Many versions of UNIX include two powerful text formatters, nroff and troff.
-They are not covered in this tutorial but you would quit a lot material on the net for these utilities.
+Many versions of Unix include two powerful text formatters, nroff and troff.

 The pr Command